Dunkeld Lectern: Theft and return to Scotland

 On Saint Andrew's Night, 30 November 1984, a group of individuals from the Scottish ultranationalist group Siol nan Gaidheal broke into the church and reclaimed the lectern, unintentionally leaving the three lions meant to be at its base behind in the church safe.
 It is believed that the group hid the lectern in a west Highland grave for the 15 years following the theft, indicating that it would remain there until a Scottish parliament was established.
 The party contacted the press and reported they had the lectern "somewhere in the West Highlands".
 They provided a photograph and wrote that "this piece of our heritage is here to stay... patriotic Scots have asked for the eagle to be returned... to its rightful home.
 English arrogance won the day... all requests were refused."
 Efforts were made to locate and retrieve the lectern for seven years following the theft, and Hertfordshire police pursued inquiries and established communication with the thieves; they stipulated that they would not release the lectern unless it could be guaranteed that firstly, it would remain in Scotland, and secondly, they would not be prosecuted.

 Representatives of the established churches of Scotland and England met several times to resolve the matter.
 Dialogue between all parties was aided by the activities of Inverness Press and Journal reporter John Vass as well as Reverend John Pragnell, the Netherbow council's convenor David Maxwell, and David Caldwell of the NMS have all been credited with negotiating between all parties to encourage the safe and legal return of the lectern.

 Over the years, Vass received a number of anonymous communications from those who held the lectern.
 The "kidnappers" laid down two conditions before the Dunkeld lectern would be released: that it was to stay in Scotland, and that no action would be taken to find and prosecute those responsible.
 St Stephen's parish made an offer that should the lectern be forthcoming, the parish would see that it was returned to Scotland.

-In recognition of this promise, St Margaret's Church in Barnhill, Dundee offered Reverend David Ridgeway of St Stephen's church a slightly smaller 150-year-old Victorian replica of the lectern to replace the one stolen in 1984.
+In recognition of this promise, St Margaret's Church in Barnhill, Dundee offered Reverend David Ridgeway of St Stephen's church a replica of the Dunkeld lectern made for the Scottish church in 1896 to replace the one stolen from St Stephen’s in 1984.
 The Church of Scotland decided to proceed, and, in 1995, presented St Stephen's Church with the Barnhill lectern.
 It was hoped by both sides that this action would lead to the surfacing of the original lectern; St Stephen's Church council gave up its rights to the original as part of the deal.
 Member of the European Parliament for the Highlands and Islands and later Scottish National Party leader Winnie Ewing, who has been identified as a key mediator in later negotiations, also made appeals for the lectern's return when interest picked up again in the late 1990s.